OpenNews/srccon-work/homepage.md

 ## When, where, and other logistics

-You can find more info on lodging, schedule, live transcriptions, and other info on our [logistics page](/logistics).
+You can find more information on lodging, schedule, and getting around Philadelphia on our [logistics page](/logistics).

 ## Sponsorships